procount/pinn/README_PINN.md

   - **[Password](#how-to-recover-from-a-lost-password)**: Allows the password of an OS to be restored or replaced.
   - **[Fix](#how-to-fix-an-os)**: Performs repairs on file systems of the selected installed OSes.
   - **[Reinstall](#reinstall-individual-oses)**: Allows individual installed OSes to be reinstalled back to their original installation without affecting any of the other installed OSes.
+  - **[Replace](#replace-individual-oses)**: Allows individual installed OSes to be replaced by other/different OSes without affecting any of the other installed OSes.
   - **[Info](#info-on-os)**: [Networking Required] Opens a browser that displays the webpage for the selected OS.

 The `more` button can be used to cycle through the 3 toolbars.